MarsBased/handbook/sections/development.md

   - Disable all Basecamp/Jira notifications you are not interested in.
   - Review and clean your email at least once a day.
 Don't use the email as to do list.
 It's easy to mark as read an important email and forget about it.
 Use To Do lists instead, for example.
   - Look for your personal workflows to remember future actions.
 Each Martian has its own workflow.
 Ask for tips if you don't know how to do it.

+It's ok to spend time on this, it's part of your work as a developer.

 ##  4. <a name='Developmentguidelines'></a>Development guidelines